Information about Roman Amphitheater Alexandria

 The steps and the rows of Roman Amphitheater based upon a thick white limestone wall.
 Another wall surrounds it as well.
 These two walls connected together through many arches.
 They are where the outer wall function to support the inner wall.
 It was a common feature of the Roman architecture from the 2nd to the 4th century.
 In the middle of the structure, there is the section of the orchestra.
 It is where the musical performances used to take place.
 This section supported with two large marble columns.
 It has some of the finest Roman mosaics on its floor.

 Contemporary researches that made some comparisons between the Roman Amphitheater Alexandria and others.
-The others are similar structures discovered in Italy, Greece and Garash Theater in Tunisia.
+The others are similar structures which discovered in Italy, Greece and Garash Theater in Tunisia.
 They have concluded many interesting facts.
 One fact is that Roman Amphitheater Alexandria not constructed to be a theater.
 It was not a theater for hosting performances and artistic events.
 In fact, it designed for meetings of important figures and officials.
-It was maybe for private performances with a limited number of audience.
+It was maybe for private performances which has a limited number of audience.